oracle/terraform-provider-oci/website/docs/r/golden_gate_connection.html.markdown

 * `secret_access_key_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret where the secret access key is stored.
 Note: When provided, 'secretAccessKey' field must not be provided.
 * `security_protocol` - Security protocol for Java Message Service.
 If not provided, default is PLAIN.
 Optional until 2024-06-27, in the release after it will be made required.
 * `servers` - Comma separated list of Elasticsearch server addresses, specified as host:port entries, where :port is optional.
 If port is not specified, it defaults to 9200.
 Used for establishing the initial connection to the Elasticsearch cluster.
 Example: `"server1.example.com:4000,server2.example.com:4000"`
-* `service_account_key_file_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret where the content of the service account key file is stored, which containing the credentials required to use Google Cloud Storage.
+* `service_account_key_file_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret where the content of the service account key file is stored, which contains the credentials required to use Google Cloud Storage.
 Note: When provided, 'serviceAccountKeyFile' field must not be provided.
 * `session_mode` - The mode of the database connection session to be established by the data client.
 'REDIRECT' - for a RAC database, 'DIRECT' - for a non-RAC database.
 Connection to a RAC database involves a redirection received from the SCAN listeners to the database node to connect to.
 By default the mode would be DIRECT.
 * `should_use_jndi` - If set to true, Java Naming and Directory Interface (JNDI) properties should be provided.
 * `should_use_resource_principal` - Indicates that the user intents to connect to the instance through resource principal.
 * `should_validate_server_certificate` - If set to true, the driver validates the certificate that is sent by the database server.
+* `ssl_ca` - The base64 encoded certificate of the trusted certificate authorities (Trusted CA).
+The supported file formats are .pem and .crt.
+In case of MYSQL and POSTGRESQL connections it is not included in GET responses if the `view=COMPACT` query parameter is specified.
-* `ssl_ca` - Database Certificate - The base64 encoded content of a .pem or .crt file. containing the server public key (for 1-way SSL).
+* `ssl_cert` - Client Certificate - The base64 encoded content of a .pem or .crt file containing the client public key (for 2-way SSL).
+It is not included in GET responses if the `view=COMPACT` query parameter is specified.
 * `ssl_client_keystash_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret where the keystash file is stored,  which contains the encrypted password to the key database file.
 Note: When provided, 'sslClientKeystash' field must not be provided.
 * `ssl_client_keystoredb_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret where the keystore file stored,  which created at the client containing the server certificate / CA root certificate.
 Note: When provided, 'sslClientKeystoredb' field must not be provided.
+* `ssl_crl` - The base64 encoded list of certificates revoked by the trusted certificate authorities (Trusted CA).
+Note: This is an optional property and only applicable if TLS/MTLS option is selected.
+It is not included in GET responses if the `view=COMPACT` query parameter is specified.
 * `ssl_key_password_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret where the password is stored for the cert inside of the Keystore.
 In case it differs from the KeyStore password, it should be provided.
 Note: When provided, 'sslKeyPassword' field must not be provided.
 * `ssl_key_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret that stores the Client Key
 	* The content of a .pem or .crt file containing the client private key (for 2-way SSL).
 Note: When provided, 'sslKey' field must not be provided.
 * `ssl_mode` - SSL mode for PostgreSQL.
+* `ssl_server_certificate` - The base64 encoded file which contains the self-signed server certificate / Certificate Authority (CA) certificate.
+It is not included in GET responses if the `view=COMPACT` query parameter is specified.
 * `state` - Possible lifecycle states for connection.
+* `storage` - Represents the storage of given type used in an Iceberg connection.
+	* `access_key_id` - Access key ID to access the Amazon S3 bucket.
+	* `account_key_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret where the account key is stored.
+	* `account_name` - Sets the Azure storage account name.
+	* `bucket` - Google Cloud Storage bucket where Iceberg stores metadata and data files.
+	* `container` - The Azure Blob Storage container where Iceberg tables are stored.
+	* `endpoint` - The Azure Blob Storage endpoint where Iceberg data is stored. e.g.: 'https://my-azure-storage-account.blob.core.windows.net'
+	* `project_id` - The Google Cloud Project where the bucket exists.
+	* `region` - The AMAZON region where the S3 bucket is hosted. e.g.: 'us-east-2'
+	* `scheme_type` - The scheme of the storage.
+	* `secret_access_key_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret where the Secret Access Key is stored.
+	* `service_account_key_file_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret where the content of the service account key file is stored, which contains the credentials required to use Google Cloud Storage.
+	* `storage_type` - The storage type used in the Iceberg connection.
 * `storage_credential_name` - Optional.
 External storage credential name to access files on object storage such as ADLS Gen2, S3 or GCS.
 * `stream_pool_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the stream pool being referenced.
 * `subnet_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the target subnet of the dedicated connection.